 My favorite iron supplements are:

 - Seeking Health Optimal Iron: Iron bisglycinate is easy on digestion and better absorbed, as iron supplements go.
-Seeking Health also includes vitamin C to help with absorption and vitamin A.
+Seeking Health also includes important cofactors, like vitamin A and vitamin C.

-- Ancestral Supplements Blood Vitality: We all know and love liver because it’s high in many nutrients, including iron.
+- Ancestral Supplements Spleen: For all the whole foodies out there… we know and love liver because it’s high in many nutrients, including iron.
 But spleen?
 Yes.
 Spleen contains an exceptionally high amount of iron.
+In spleen, you might find anywhere from 0.18 – 0.2 mg of iron per 500 mg, which is standard for capsules .
 And this is heme iron, the kind that’s easiest for your body to pick up and use.
-What’s more, Blood Vitality gives your body straight blood sourced from grass fed beef.

 In addition to the above, I would add a whole food vitamin C powder to help with iron absorption.
 This one from Pure Synergy is my favorite.